 Following the application to the High Court, a Court Order (pdf, 99 KB) has quashed paragraph 5.2.8 in the Local Plan, which relates to the designation of land as Local Green Space (LGS).

-The Court Order requires the Council to publish the Inspector’s recommended change to paragraph 5.2.8, as well as the associated addendum to the sustainability appraisal (pdf, 131 KB), as a proposed Main Modification to the submitted Local Plan and carry out a 6 week consultation.
+The Court Order requires the Council to publish the Inspector’s recommended change to paragraph 5.2.8, as well as the associated addendum to the sustainability appraisal (pdf, 131 KB), as a proposed Main Modification to the submitted Local Plan and carry out a 6 week consultation, which has now been completed.
 Full details of the modification, including the schedule of the proposed change and an explanation of its effect, are set out in the Local Plan – Consultation on Proposed Main Modification in respect of the LGS designation at Udney Park Playing Fields (pdf, 165 KB).

 A map of the Udney Park Playing Fields site (pdf, 6.3 MB) is available for reference.